AdiPatel095/ReadmeGenerator/GeneratedReadme/README.md

 ## Description
-This is a readme for the node application that creates readme for you
+This is a readme generator made using node.js that creates readme for you such as this one

 ## Table of Contents (Optional)
 - [Installation](#installation)